sisl/hgail/scripts/README.md

 ```
 python train.py
 ```
-- this will train an expect agent in a cartpole environment
+- this will train an expert agent in a cartpole environment

 2. collect trajectories from the expert
 ```
-python simulate.py --mode collect --itr 99 --n_traj 500
+python simulate.py --mode collect --itr 95 --n_traj 500
 ```
 - this will collect trajectories and store them in data/trajectories
-- by default the last itr in training is itr 99
+- by default the last itr in training is itr 95
 - this collects n_traj episodes worth of trajectories (500 here)

 3. run imitation learning